January 19, 2025

 • Use filtered or distilled water if your tap water is high in minerals or chlorine.

-• Wipe leaves regularly to keep them free of dust, maximizing photosynthesis.
+• Wipe the leaves often to keep them free of dust and to make sure photosynthesis happens.

 Pothos Care Summary Table